ISI sheltering Dawood who still lives in Pakistan: Former aide

 Most members of the D-Gang who had fled India are being provided protection by the ISI, Lakdavala also said.
 It may be recalled that he was nabbed by the Mumbai police.
 There was a Red Corner Notice issued against him.
 Ejaz shuttled between India and Nepal and was involved with the underworld.
 He was running a major extortion racket and would make calls to businessmen, builders and film personalities.

 His arrest involved a major operation.
-His daughter, Shifa Shaikh was planning to flee to Nepal along with her one year old daughter.
+His daughter, Shifa Shaikh was planning to flee to Nepal along with her one-year-old daughter.
 For the passport, she had submitted fake documents.
-She was however caught and arrested at the Mumbai airport on December 28 2019.
+She was however caught and arrested at the Mumbai airport on December 28, 2019.

 During her interrogation, she is said to have given clues about Ejaz's location.
 The police immediately verified this information and rushed to Patna.
 Ejaz was arrested from the jurisdiction of the Jakkanur police station in Patna.